rparnas/ry-docs/design-standard.md

 ## What should designs include

+The purpose of design documentation is not just to document decisions and specifications, but to do so in such a way that facilitates future work.

 Designs should include the **what** and the **why**.
-"What the software is" tends to remain relevant indefinately.
-"Why you made the decisions you made" becomes stale over time because past decisions were made under past conditions and past levels of domain expertise.
-Since these two elements expire at different rates, tend to keep them seperate.
-This can be as informal as just tending to keep them in seperate paragraphs.
+The **what** describes the software itself and remains relevant until changes are made.
+The **why** describes the conditions, assumptions, and reasoning that led to the design.
+Over time, conditions and assumptions change, causing that reasoning to become stale.
+Since **what** and **why** age at different rates, keep them separate.

-Define **what** the software is.
-Leave out subjective commentary in favor of providing a clear, easy-to-understand description.
-Let the reader judge the design on its own merits especially because the conditions may have changed since the design was made.
-The **what** can describe the software as it is intended to exist even if the current implementation isn't finished yet or has bugs.
-Those deficincies can be documented elsewhere such as in an issue tracker, code comment, or scheduled future task.
+When defining **what** the software is, leave out subjective commentary in favor of providing a clear description.
+Describe the design, don't argue for it.
+The **what** should describe behavior and structure that can ultimately be expressed in code and validated through testing.

+The **what** may describe the software as it is intended to exist even if the implementation is still in progress.
+Known gaps between the design and the implementation can be documented in an issue or task tracker, or in code comments.

 Describe **why** the design was chosen.
-Lead the reader down the path that led you to settle on the current design otherwise they will have to tediously re-discover that path on their own.
-In addition to background information about the software's domain, the **whys** often include arguments as to why the design shouldn't be changed.
-Include enough historical context so the reader may evaluate whether or not those arguments still make sense.
+Your rationale should preserve the reasoning process, not just the final conclusion.
+Lead the reader down the path that led you to settle on the current design.
+Include enough context so that a future reader who desires to make changes can evaluate which of your original arguments still make sense and which have become stale.

-For example, if you tried the obvious solution first and it did not work, explain that.
-If you went with a sub-optimal design due to time contstraints include that information, along with a brief description of the optimal design you would have perferred to use.

-If you go far in exploring a design for something but eventually end up rejecting it, consider including a short sumary of the rejected design in a **Hall of Fame**.
-This section is a good place for information about features that no longer exist or for designs that would be cluttered if interspersed in sections about the current live design.
-Keep the **Hall of Fame** concise.
-If you're throwing out a five page design, perhaps pare it down to a one page summary.
-The goal is to educate readers with a concise and curated history of pivotal design decisions.
-Don't bombard them with a repository of raw notes.
+The structure of the document should make it easy for a future reader to pick up where you left off.
+It should be easy to see how new knowledge and new assumptions should alter the reasoning and cascade into design changes.
+For example:

+"We first considered Design A. Design A would have been simpler, but it could not satisfy requirement X. Requirement X was considered mandatory because of Y. Therefore we chose Design B."

+...might be modified in the future to:

+"...Therefore we originally chose Design B. Version 2 of the underlying library satisfies Requirement X (which is still mandatory because of Y).
+Thus we were able to pivot back to Design A. This fixes the unexpected negative side-effects that Design B caused (including A, B, and C)."

+This example can be completed by replacing portions of the **what** section to match the pivot to design A.

+Keep your **whys** concise.
+An hour of discussion should often only generate a sentence or two of design rationale.
+Do not bombard future readers with a repository of raw notes.

 ## When should designs be written